Minerals permit fees, royalties and ERLs

 All fees are in $NZD and include GST (Goods and Services Tax).

-Please Note: NZP&M does not accept manual credit card payments on applications.
+Please Note: NZP&M does not accept manual credit card payments on applications and no longer accepts any payment by cheque.

 Payments by telegraphic transfer must ensure overseas bank charges are set to "Ours".
 Permit holders pay for any bank fees for telegraphic transfers.